Planning for approval – what you need to know

 Proposed RIBA Curriculum Topic: Places, Planning and communities

 Planning has been devolved to local authorities now for some time but some councils are challenging development in a way which can make securing approvals more difficult.
-Recent decisions by the Planning Appeals Commission and evolving case law mean that what might have been possible previously may not be currently and development thwarted.
+The approach of the Planning Appeals Commission and evolving policy are crucial to understanding what development will be allowed and what may need refinement.
 A number of councils are now currently consulting on their draft Plan Strategies as the Local Development Plan process moves forward and their various approaches will impact on what is permissible in the future.

 RSUA has asked William Orbinson QC to join with Angela Wiggam, Director at Turley, to deliver an expert-led seminar for architects who are navigating the planning system.
 This seminar will explore challenges and opportunities with respect to securing planning permissions from both a technical and legal perspective.

 This session will cover: